haymanjoyce/gantt/README.md

 # gantt
-Reads Excel file and generates Gantt chart that fits on one page or slide
+Reads Excel file and generates Gantt chart that fits on one page or slide.